wqnner/netbox/docs/development/application-registry.md

 Supported model features are listed in the [features matrix](./models.md#features-matrix).

+### `models`

+All NetBox models which have been registered as "public," meaning that they are intended for reference by other objects.
+Models for which `_netbox_private` is set to False are excluded from this list.
+(As with individual features under `model_features`, models are organized by app label.)

 ### `plugins`

 This store maintains all registered items for plugins, such as navigation menus, template extensions, etc.